-In this episode, Mak and G explain the importance of diversifying your investments, alternative investments to stocks and bonds, and insights about investing in commodities and raw materials.
+In this “Money With Mak and G” podcast episode, Mak and G explain the importance of diversifying your investments, alternative investments to stocks and bonds, and insights about investing in commodities and raw materials.

 With the current level of inflation, it’s natural to wonder how to diversify your investments to be inflation resistant.

 In this episode, Mak and G look at alternative investments, and some insights on investing in commodities and raw materials, and why now could be a great time to invest in stocks…

 “Having a good plan is key for investing.” – Mak